07 Mar How To Replace Your Existing Website With a New Website

 Failing to follow proper migration procedures can severely damage your search rankings.
 Without advanced SEO techniques, a website migration may result in a significant loss of organic traffic for months.

 If you do not have an experienced SEO strategist guiding the project, it is common to see traffic drops during a redesign.
-Even with a professional SEO team, a temporary 5–7% dip in traffic can occur after launch before rankings stabilize.
+Even with a professional SEO team, a temporary 5 to 7 percent dip in traffic can occur after launch before rankings stabilize.

 These are specialized marketing services that help ensure your new website launch strengthens your digital presence rather than harming it.